When the dead-ball string is moved

 [2] https://www.facebook.com/groups/128791213885003/posts/4553615681402512/

-All big competitions have the same problem.
+Big competitions have a problem.
 Even with a single-elimination format, many rounds of games must be played in order to reduce the field of competitors to the eight teams that will play in the quarter-finals.
-All of the games in a round must have finished before match-ups between the survivors can be arranged and the next round can begin.
-This means that if even one game in a round goes on for too long, the entire competition is brought to a halt, waiting for that game to finish.
-[But see the comment by Jac Verheul.]
+Most games in one round need to have finished before the survivors can be paired up for the next round to begin.
+This can seriously slow down a large competition.
+[See the comment by Jac Verheul (below).]

 • You can play to a winning score of less than 13.